Sheraff/soft-serve-tunes/README.md

 - [ ] Track no. gets messed up if its info doesn't come from the same source as the album info

-- [ ] Raid The Radio by Geneeral Elektriks gets the wrong album

 ## RESOURCES
 - favicon: https://realfavicongenerator.net/